 - The first are the soil-based composts.
 They are made from partially sterilized loam, peat and sand and have added fertilizers.
 These are suitable for most houseplants.
 They are heavier than other types of composts which is helpful for the added stability of larger plants.
 Soil-based composts are also unlikely to dry out fast or as completely as other types of composts, and they are richer in plant foods than other types.

-- The other types of compost are the peat-based composts (and peat-substitute).
+- The other types of compost are the peat-based composts (and peat-substitutes).
 These are more uniform in quality than soil-based composts.
-However, they do dry out more easily.
-Once they dry out, they are hard to remoisten and tend to just float.
+However, they do dry out more easily and once they dry out, they are hard to remoisten and tend to just float.
 They are lighter in the bag which makes for easier shopping, but they are poorer in nutrients, which makes for harder gardening.

 It’s your choice which of these potted planting mediums to use, and either one will work.
-You just have to remember what is best for your lifestyle and plant choices.
+Just remember what works best for your lifestyle and plant choices.
 Sometimes gardening is more like an experiment, especially indoors, but it’s worthwhile.
 Learning how to choose containers for houseplants and using appropriate composts for houseplants will ensure their good health.